dimbas/most_commmon_words/README.rst

 :property: ``writer``

     Returns configured Writer instance for current pointer.
 If searches config for key `writer`, if it presents return it.
 Otherwise it looks for `output` key, if its not ``None`` than return FileWriter targeting on file from config['output'] value.
-    Otherwise it looks on `console``s key value and returns responding Writer (StdoutWriter or StdoutWriter).
+    Otherwise it looks on `console`'s key value and returns responding Writer (StdoutWriter or StdoutWriter).

 :method: ``print(data: Iterable[tuple[word, count]])``